tomfletcher/DSP/policies.md

 If you believe there is an error in grading (homeworks or exams), you may request a regrading within one week of receiving your grade.
 Requests must be made in writing by email, explaining clearly why you think there was an error in your grade.

+**Late Penalty Waivers.**
+The first two days of homework late penalties that you incur will be waived.
+In other words, you will not receive the 10 pts deduction for either of the first two days you submit a late homework.
+This can be for used on any homework throughout the semester.
+You can take two days for a single homework, or one day each for two homeworks.

+**Graduate Sections.**
+Students in the graduate sections of the course (ECE/CS 6xxx) will be given extra, more advanced problems to solve on the homeworks and final exams.
+Students in the undergraduate sections (ECE/CS 4xxx) may also solve these problems to receive extra credit.

 Letter grade score ranges:

 | Letter | Score Range |